cirlabs/va-data-dashboard/README.md

 #Welcome!

-The Center for Investigative Reporting has led the nation's coverage on the extent and impact of the [veterans disability backlog](http://cironline.org/veterans).
-We've accumulated 36,600 rows of data pertaining to 58 regional offices across the country from internal and publicly accessible Department of Veterans' Affairs documents.
-Now, we're releasing this data through an API.
+The Center for Investigative Reporting has led the nation's coverage on massive backlogs and delays in [processing veterans' disability claims by the Department of Veterans Affairs](http://cironline.org/veterans).
+We've developed a database -- which is [periodically updated](https://github.com/cirlabs/va-data-dashboard#data-updates) -- that includes various measurements of the amount of time each of the country's 58 regional office is taking to adjudicate pending claims.
+The data comes from internal documents leaked to CIR, documents obtained through Freedom of Information requests and publicly accessible documents hosted by The Department of Veterans Affairs.
+(What does "internal" mean here?)

 ###Questions
 If you still have questions after reading this, email devdata@cironline.org